skynetservices/skynet-archive/README.md

 [Skynet Services](https://github.com/skynetservices/skynet/wiki/Services) are where the work gets done.
 These are the processes that service the requests, process the API calls, get the external data, log the requests, authenticate the users, etc.

-Before you can run skynet you'll need to have at least one [doozerd](https://github.com/skynetservices/skynet/wiki/Setting-up-a-Doozer-cluster) process running.

 ##How?
-Each process in SkyNet receives its configuration from a centralized configuration repository (currently [Doozer](https://github.com/skynetservices/skynet/wiki/Setting-up-a-Doozer-cluster) - possibly pluggable in the future).
+Each process in SkyNet receives its configuration from a centralized configuration repository.

 Configuration changes are pushed to each process when new skynet services are started.